 - 1.5-inch color viewscreen simplifies aiming.

 The knock on no-glow has always been darker, grainier night photos.
 Bushnell’s dual-sensor architecture is the best answer the industry has produced: a dedicated night sensor tuned for 940nm light turns out images most low-glow cameras would envy.
 If you’re aging bucks off night photos — reading brow tines and body mass at 2 a.m. — this is the no-glow camera that gives you the most pixels to argue with.
 It’s bulkier than the Browning and twice the GardePro’s price, but the files justify it.
+See how it stacks up against Bushnell’s other current models — the budget Core Prime and the cellular CelluCORE line — in our best Bushnell trail cameras roundup.

 4. GardePro A3S — Best Budget No-Glow